-(1) Grants/contributions recognised as revenue in a previous reporting period which were not expended at the close of the previous reporting period.

-(2) New grants/contributions which were recognised as revenues during the reporting period and which had not yet been fully expended in the manner specified by the contributor.

-(3) Grants/contributions which had been recognised as revenues in a previous reporting period or received in the cugent reporting period and which were expended in the current reporting period in the manner specified by the contributor.
+- (1) Grants/contributions recognised as revenue in a previous reporting period which were not expended at the close of the previous reporting period. - (2) New grants/contributions which were recognised as revenues during the reporting period and which had not yet been fully expended in the manner specified by the contributor. - (3) Grants/contributions which had been recognised as revenues in a previous reporting period or received in the current reporting period in the current reporting period in the manner specified by the contributor.